 And it stands up well against the Apple Pencil.
 Both take notes equally well, and can be carried around clinging to the edge of an iPad Pro.
 The Pro Stylus also boasts a capacitive tip, which the Pencil doesn’t have.
 On the other hand, Apple’s product is the only one of these two with pressure sensitivity, making it better for artists.

-The Zagg Pro Stylus costs $69.99.
+The Zagg Pro Stylus costs $69.99 on the Zagg website.
 High-quality active styli like this one don’t come cheap.

 For comparison, the second-generation Apple Pencil costs $129 — almost twice as much.